-Some Friends Are Forver
+Some Friends Are Forver (7)

-Some Friendship Mustn’t Last Long :
+Some Friendship Isn’t Meant to Last Long :

 Friends are expected to play an important role in our lives.
 They should.
 Otherwise, Life will be all work multiplied manifolds and very little fun.
 But there comes a time in life when it is best to withdraw from a friendship if one of the friends is too selfish or seems botherless about the importance of “personal space” in the other friend’s life.